 We provide proven approaches to generating greater impact: our system mapping, trend analysis, and foresight exercises unlock fresh strategic insights that lead to improved impact on the issues that matter most.
-Our coaching expertise and practical tools like our Field Guide to Community Change lay out clear paths to action that creates new leverage on stubborn challenges.
+Our coaching expertise and practical tools like our Field Guide to Community Change lay out clear paths to action that create new leverage on stubborn challenges.
 We have 25 years of experience coaching groups through change.
 We are particularly interested in ways to change the channel on the big picture of equity and opportunity.

 “Transforming deep and persistent socioeconomic patterns requires fresh approaches at bigger scale.”